ansible/ansible/docs/docsite/rst/playbooks_filters.rst

           state: ".[@inactive='inactive']"

-The value of ``top`` is the relatvie XPath till inner-most container in xml heirarchy.
+The value of ``top`` is the relative XPath till inner-most container in xml heirarchy.
-From the example xml output given below the value of ``top`` is ``configuration/vlans/vlan`` which is a relative XPath expression wrt to root node (ie. rpc-reply)
+From the example xml output given below the value of ``top`` is ``configuration/vlans/vlan`` which is a relative XPath expression with respect to root node (ie. rpc-reply)

 ``items`` is a dictionary, of key-value pairs that map user-defined names to XPath expressions that select elements.
-The Xpath expression is relative XPath wrt. value of XPath in ``top``.
+The Xpath expression is relative XPath with respect to value of XPath in ``top``.
-For example the ``vlan_id`` in spec file is user defined name and it's value ``vlan-id`` is the relative XPath wrt. value of XPath in ``top``
+For example the ``vlan_id`` in spec file is user defined name and it's value ``vlan-id`` is the relative XPath with respect to value of XPath in ``top``

 Attributes of xml tags can be extracted using XPath expressions, the value of ``state`` in spec is a XPath expression to get the attributes of ``vlan`` tag in output xml.::